 - Bias towards women, young, high levels of education (WEIRD bias).
 Prolific’s participant pool is not representative of any national population – it’s international!
 If you do not apply prescreeners or balance your sample then it is likely to have a female bias, with a younger and more highly educated population than you might expect.
 This type of bias is often called a WEIRD bias: this refers to the observation that most participant pools in the social sciences are biased towards Western, Educated, Industrialized, Rich and Democratic individuals (because they are predominately from the US and Europe).

 - Selection Bias (topic, reward, length).
 Prolific’s study portal serves as a study marketplace, where participants can choose which studies they wish to take part in (of those they are eligible for).
 Participants can browse the available studies, reading descriptions, comparing hourly reward rates and average completion time.
 This means that every participant in your sample has chosen to do your study.
 Consequently, it is possible that the people who participate in your study differ systematically from the wider population: they may be particularly interested in the topic of your study, or were attracted by the reward’s magnitude.
-“Isn’t this also true for data that is not collected online?”, you might ask yourself now - and the answer is: yes.
-But as opposed to lab studies, there are some other biases connected to the selection bias in online samples.
-However, this is what you can do to reduce the selection bias.
+This is what you can do to reduce the selection bias.

 - Maximum reward-per-hour bias (satisficing).
 A minority of users on our site do see Prolific primarily as a way to make money and do not care about the quality of their responses.
 This is known as satisficing, and refers to participants selecting answer choices in a study without carefully thinking about them (sometimes even at random).
 Their goal is to finish the study as quickly as possible.
 As a result, their responses will deviate greatly from the ones made by honest, diligent participants.
 We use many layers of checks to screen out such participants long before they make it into your study, but a handful may occasionally slip the net.
 There are methods for catching and detecting these satisficers, and not removing them from your sample could bias your results.
 For more detailed information on collecting high-quality data, free of malicious participants, see this blog post.